ABOUT THE REPORTAbout the reporting process

 Our main stakeholders:

-PSE’s impact on each category by external stakeholders
+PSE’s impact on each category by external stakeholder

-PSE’s impact on each category by internal stakeholders
+PSE’s impact on each category by internal stakeholder

 3. Validation

 A survey analogous to the one described above was also conducted among PSE management.
-The result of this action was the identification of key issues for discussion in the company’s next impact report.
-Internal meetings and consultations with PSE’s organisational units allowed for confirming the materiality matrix containing the key topics to be reported and the concept of the report structure.
+The result of this exercise was the identification of key issues for discussion in the company’s next impact report.
+Internal meetings and consultations with PSE’s organisational units allowed us to confirm the materiality matrix containing the key topics to be reported and the concept of report structure.

 Materiality matrix

-Based on the results of the stakeholder opinion survey, as well as internal studies, and qualitative analysis, a list of 11 key issues in 4 areas of responsibility related to the following was prepared:
+Based on the results of the stakeholder opinion survey, as well as internal research and qualitative analysis, a list of 16 key issues in 4 areas of responsibility related to the following was prepared:

 • market,